Toggle Nav

 Presenting Caviar

 You should know that the traditional European way of presenting caviar usually differs by tableware and beverages that can be paired with it.
 The Russians serve caviar in metal, porcelain, or glass bowls without ice.
 The guests help themselves using special silver or gold-plated caviar spoon-shaped blades.
-Traditionally, caviar in Europe is served in a special caviar bowl that is put on a bed of crushed ice in a certain vase.
+Traditionally, caviar in Europe is served in a special caviar bowl that is put on a bed of crushed ice in a vase.

 Silver Plated Caviar and Vodka Server